 Contractual and Other Commercial Commitments: There has been no significant change in our contractual and other commercial commitments as described in our Annual Report on Form 10-K for the year ended December 31, 2003.
-Our long-term debt is discussed in Note 6 of Notes to Condensed Consolidated Financial Statements.
-Also, our guarantees and product warranties are discussed in Note 10 of Notes to Condensed Consolidated Financial Statements.
+Our long-term debt is discussed in Note 6 of Notes to Condensed Consolidated Financial Statements of this quarterly report and is incorporated in this Item 2 by reference and made part hereof.
+Also, our guarantees and product warranties are discussed in Note 10 of Notes to Condensed Consolidated Financial Statements of this quarterly report and is incorporated in this Item 2 by reference and made part hereof.